khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 I might add search depths in a future version (launch a new *chase* with found related emails), but also considering nerfing it.

+# Finding and downloading breaches

+Without giving away all the keys, I'll add a few tips for those getting started.
+First, data breaches are **big**.
+You'll quickly want to learn how to use seedboxes and work remotely.
+Docker is great for this too.

+In regards to where to find them, you can get the BreachCompilation torrent referenced earlier.
+You can also look into specialized communities, such as raidforums, [link-base.org](https://link-base.org), or direct download them from [databases.today](https://databases.today/).
+This should be plenty enough to get you started.

 ----